-Koblitz and Menezes in [32] recently considered the family of attacks $D_s$ .
-They explained that there should be a short string s where $D_s$ has success probability at least $\approx 2^{-K/2}$ , and analyzed the consequences for provable concrete secret-key security.
+Koblitz and Menezes in [47] recently considered a family of attacks analogous to D_s .
+They explained that there should be a short string s where D_s has success probability at least $\approx 2^{-K/2}$, and analyzed some consequences for provable concrete secret-key security.
 However, they did not analyze higher levels of insecurity.

-Replacing $D_s$ with a more structured family of attacks, namely linear cryptanalysis, can be proven to achieve insecurity $2^{-K/2}$ at low cost.
-(See, for example, [25, Section 7], which says that this is "well known in complexity theory".)
-De, Trevisan, and Tulsiani in [22] proved cost $\approx 2^{K}p^{2}$ , for both the RAM metric and the NAND metric, for any insecurity level p.
-A lucid discussion of the gap between these attacks and exhaustive search appears in [22, Section 1], but without any discussion of the resulting trouble for the literature on provable concrete secret-key security, and without any discussion of possible fixes.
+Replacing D_s with a more structured family of attacks, namely linear cryptanalysis, can be proven to achieve insecurity $2^{-K/2}$ at low cost.
+(See, for example, [33, Section 7], which says that this is "well known in complexity theory".)
+De, Trevisan, and Tulsiani in [30] proved cost $\approx 2^K p^2$, for both the RAM metric and the NAND metric, for any insecurity level p.
+A lucid discussion of the gap between these attacks and exhaustive search appears in [30, Section 1], but without any analysis of the resulting trouble for the literature on provable concrete secret-key security, and without any analysis of possible fixes.

-Biham, Goren, and Ishai in [14, Section 1.1] pointed out that Hellman's attack causes problems for defining strong one-way functions.
+Biham, Goren, and Ishai in [20, Section 1.1] pointed out that Hellman's attack causes problems for defining strong one-way functions.
 The only solution that they proposed was adding uniformity.
 Note that this solution abandons the goal of giving a definition for, e.g., the strength of AES as a one-way function, or the strength of protocols built on top of AES.
 We analyze this solution in detail in Appendix B.5.

 Our AT analysis appears to be new.
-In particular, we are not aware of previous literature concluding that switching to the AT metric removes essentially all of the benefit of precomputation for large p, specifically $p > 2^{-K/4}U^{-1/2}$ .
+In particular, we are not aware of previous literature concluding that switching to the AT metric removes essentially all of the benefit of precomputation for large p, specifically $p > 2^{-K/4}U^{-1/2}$.

-4 Breaking the NIST P-256 elliptic curve
+3 Breaking the NIST P-256 elliptic curve

-This section analyzes the cost of an attack against NIST P-256 [40], an elliptic curve of 256bit prime order $\ell$ over a 256-bit prime field $\mathbf{F}p$ .
+This section analyzes the cost of an attack against NIST P-256 [60], an elliptic curve of 256-bit prime order l over a 256-bit prime field \mathbf{F}p .
 The attack computes discrete logarithms on this curve, recovering the secret key from the public key and thus completely breaking typical protocols that use NIST P-256.